zp-forks/terraform-provider-discord/docs/resources/voice_channel.md

 page_title: "discord_voice_channel Resource - discord"
 subcategory: ""
 description: |-
-  A resource to create a voice channel
+  A resource to create a voice channel.
 ---

 # discord_voice_channel (Resource)

-A resource to create a voice channel
+A resource to create a voice channel.

 ## Example Usage